sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

         2. *S3 events* occur when the content of an S3 bucket gets modified.
 Altering the content can be achieved by either uploading, deleting, or updating an object.
         3. *A DynamoDB table stream* - when someone updates a record in a specific DynamoDB table, it will instantly publish all changes in a stream, and the Lambda function will be invoked to consume that data in the stream.
 * Extensions:
+    * AWS Lambda Extensions allow you to connect AWS services or third-party solutions to Lambda functions to `monitor performance`, `enhance logging`, `ensure security`, or `add custom initialization` steps.
+    * AWS Lambda Extensions are a mechanism to extend the capabilities of AWS Lambda functions.
+    * They allow you to integrate with AWS services, third-party tools, or custom monitoring, logging, and security solutions.
+    * Extensions run alongside the Lambda function's runtime and can perform tasks before, during, or after the execution of the function.
     * They are pre-built connectors that allow you to integrate Lambda with monitoring, observability, security and governance tools.
-    * Extensions may impact the performance of your function because they share resources such as CPU, memory and storage with the function and because extensions are initialized before finction code.
+    * Extensions may impact the performance of your function because they share resources such as CPU, memory and storage with the function and because extensions are initialized before function code.
     * You can create your own Lambda Extension using AWS Lambda Runtime Extensions API.
     * In summary, Lambda Extensions can certainly be used to monitor how your Lambda functions are performing and send that data to a centralized location, which can help you manage and monitor your overall cloud infrastructure across different platforms.
 * Packaging: